javiplx/ansible-library/README.md

 as a warm restart, and is mainly intended to make visible new role versions copied under the local roles directory.

+### Role uploading

+Appart from copying roles into the library directory, it is possible to upload packed roles just by performing a PUT request with the role file to `/<rolename>/<roleversion>`, and the server will copy it to the right place and add to its list of available roles.

 ### Configuration

 Some internal parameters can be override by setting them on a configuration